 Due to the amount of students attending iXperience we place students across several locations.
 At iXperience we strive to partner with safe, upmarket accommodation providers in trendy locations.
 Safety and comfort is our top priority.
 Previous locations included Camps Bay, Green Point and Sea Point.

 Some apartments have self service kitchens and washing facilities while others might have beautiful sea or mountain views.
 Rooming is done on a first come, first serve basis and applying and paying your deposit earlier means you get to pick your room first!

 Are meals included?

-Breakfast and coffee will be provided every morning, Monday to Friday.
-You will cover lunch and dinner as well as meals on the weekend.
+You will have to cover your own breakfast, lunch and dinner.
 But don’t stress!
-You’ll have a plethora of restaurant options available within walking distance of class and the iX Village, as well as access a small kitchen inside your apartment if you'd prefer to eat in.
+You’ll have a plethora of restaurant options available within walking distance of class and the iX Village.

 Do I need to use public transportation?

 Getting to campus

 Transport to and from the iX campus is handled exclusively through a reputable transport firm, meaning safe and convenient transport daily.

 The iX Village is located within walking distance of grocery stores, restaurants, cafes, sports facilities, and beaches.